chrispham-cyber/chrispham-cyber.github.io/_posts/2024-02-06-keylogger.md

 cat keystrokes.log
 ```

-## Warning
-**Keystroke logging can be intrusive and potentially violate privacy**.
+> *Warning*: Keystroke logging can be intrusive and potentially violate privacy.
 So it should be used responsibly and ethically.
+{: .prompt-danger }